-- Provide subspecialty care for those affected by Parkinson disease and other movement disorders (see below).
+- Provide subspecialty care for those affected by Parkinson’s disease and other movement disorders

-- Provide education in movement disorders for medical students, graduate students, residents, and fellows.
+- Provide education in movement disorders for medical students, graduate student, residents and fellows.

 - Carry out research in basic and clinical aspects of movement disorders.

-The Division currently provides subspecialty care to thousands of patients with movement disorders from the tri-state area and beyond, and these numbers are growing rapidly.
-In addition to neurologists, the Comprehensive Movement Disorders Clinic includes participation by faculty and staff from the Departments of Physical Medicine and Rehabilitation, Otolaryngology, Psychiatry and Neurological Surgery.
+In addition to neurologists, the Comprehensive Movement Disorders Clinical includes participation by faculty and staff from the Departments of Physical Medicine and Rehabilitation, Otolaryngology, Psychiatry and Neurological Surgery.